-- Polishing and topical application of fluoride each once every nine months. - Scaling, limited to a maximum combined with periodontal root planing of 10-time units every 12 rolling months (a time unit is a 15-minute interval or any portion of a 15-minute interval). - Oral hygiene instruction once in a person's lifetime. - Pit and fissure sealants on bicuspids and permanent molars every 60 months. - Space maintainers including appliances for the control of harmful habits. - Finishing restorations. - Interproximal disking. - Recontouring of teeth.
+- Polishing and topical application of fluoride each once every nine months (once every six months for dependent children under 19). - Scaling, limited to a maximum combined with periodontal root planing of 10-time units every 12 rolling months (a time unit is a 15-minute interval or any portion of a 15-minute interval). - Oral hygiene instruction once in a person's lifetime. - Pit and fissure sealants on bicuspids and permanent molars every 60 months. - Space maintainers including appliances for the control of harmful habits. - Finishing restorations. - Interproximal disking. - Recontouring of teeth.